-As most craftsmen will attest, miter saws will prove to be the life blood of your work.
-Whether it will be professional job or a simple, personal project, a miter saw is the hard spine and the back bone of the craft.
+As most craftsmen will attest, miter saws will prove to be the lifeblood of your work.
+Whether it will be a professional job or a simple, personal project, a miter saw is the hard spine and the backbone of the craft.
 However, without a doubt, a lot of us do not give the proper attention to these awesome tools.
-Like every relationship, compromise is important, and give and take is key for something that can potentially last for years.
+Like every relationship, compromise is important, and give and take are key for something that can potentially last for years.
 A miter saw requires some loving from its owner, though by far a lot less effort than an actual relationship.
-Here are some tips of how to take care of a miter saw and to make sure that you can get the most of it for a long time.
+Here are some tips on how to take care of a miter saw and to make sure that you can get the most of it for a long time.

 First and foremost, you have to make sure that your first pass on your miter saw is smooth.
-This means that there should not be any debris on it left over from the last job.
-A miter saw has a lot of small, moving machinations that are all used for its precise cutting power, which makes it easy for gunk to get stuck.
+This means that there should not be any debris on it leftover from the last job.
+A miter saw has a lot of small, moving machinations that are all used for its precise cutting power, which makes it easy for the gunk to get stuck.

 Buffing and Shining

 Next is a crucial step in the overall maintenance of a miter saw, which is the buffing job.
 A Scotch-Bright pad is a miter saw owner’s best friend.
 You won’t have much trouble finding one, especially since a lot of craftsmen are inclined to visit hardware shops quite regularly.
 Use it plain or with cutting oil, and clean the metal thoroughly with the pad, preferably until it shines bright, not quite like a diamond but prettier to those who use them.
 An electric hand polisher may be in order if you really want to go all out.